Donald Crisp: Hollywood power broker

-Later years and legacy

 Crisp eventually became one of the more wealthy members of the film industry.
 His "banker's sobriety", extensive contacts and clarity of thought allowed him to make good investments, particularly in the real estate market.
 He continued to appear in films throughout the 1950s and into the early 1960s.
 During more than half a century as an actor, he appeared in as many as 400 two-reel and feature-length productions, perhaps a great deal more.
 John Carradine, who counted over 500 films to his own credit (the Internet Movie Database records over 300), told his son Keith, who repeated the story during a 2018 Gilbert Gottfried podcast, that only Donald Crisp had appeared in more movies.
 Crisp's final screen role was as Grandpa Spencer alongside former film co-stars Henry Fonda and Maureen O'Hara in the 1963 film Spencer's Mountain.
 This film, adapted from the novel by Earl Hamner, Jr., was the basis for the 1970s television series The Waltons.

 Crisp was in his eighties by the time he quit acting entirely, continuing to work long after it was financially necessary simply because he enjoyed it.

+Personal life

-He was married three times.
+Crisp was married three times.
 In 1912, he married actress Helen Pease, and they remained together until her death the following year.
 In 1917, he married Marie Stark, whom he divorced in 1920; she went on to act in silent films as Marie Crisp.
 In 1932, he married film screenwriter Jane Murfin, whom he divorced in 1944.

+Death

-He died in 1974, a few months short of his 92nd birthday, due to complications from a series of strokes.
+Crisp died in 1974, a few months short of his 92nd birthday, due to complications from a series of strokes.
 In addition to being one of the premier character actors of his era, he left behind an extensive list of contributions to the film industry he worked to promote for more than fifty years.
 He is buried at Forest Lawn Memorial Park Cemetery in Glendale, California.

 He was a staunch Republican who campaigned for Thomas Dewey in 1944.

+Legacy

-On February 8, 1960, Crisp received a star on the Hollywood Walk of Fame for his contributions to the motion pictures industry at 1628 Vine Street.
+On 8 February 1960, Crisp received a star on the Hollywood Walk of Fame for his contributions to the motion pictures industry at 1628 Vine Street.